ax5ui/ax5ui-kernel/src/ax5ui-toast/API.md

 # Basic Usage
 > toast is a UI that can be used as an alternative means of window.alert, window.confirm and window.prompt

+How to initialize the properties of the UI, there are two.
+You can pass the property values of the UI to `setConfig`.
+Using the `new` you can pass when you initialize the UI.

 ## setConfig()
-`setConfig([options])`
-You define the default settings for the toast.
-Create a ax5.ui.toast instance, using the setConfig method in that instance, you can define a default value.
+`setConfig([options, callInit=true])`

 ```js
 var myToast = new ax5.ui.toast();